International Transportation Innovation Center

 Chief Technology Officer

-Born and raised in Germany, Dr. Taiber received formal academic training at the Swiss Federal Institute of Technology in Zurich, Switzerland, where he graduated with a master’s degree in Mechanical Engineering in 1991.
-He completed his PhD in Technical Sciences in 1996.
+A native of Germany, Dr. Taiber received formal academic training at the Swiss Federal Institute of Technology in Zurich, Switzerland, where he obtained a master’s degree in Mechanical Engineering and a PhD in Technical Sciences.
 His career in the automotive industry began with BMW AG in Munich.
-In 2003, he helped plan the BMW Information Technology Research Center (ITRC) at the Clemson University International Center for Automotive Research (CU-ICAR).
-In 2005, he moved his family from Munich to Greenville to lead the Innovation Office at ITRC.
-There, he and his team developed a multitude of IT innovation prototypes in the domain of mobile device applications, cloud services and vehicle-to-infrastructure services in collaboration with multiple BMW business units, BMW IT partners and BMW university partners.
+In 2003, he helped plan the BMW Information Technology Research Center (ITRC) at the Clemson University International Center for Automotive Research (CU-ICAR) in Greenville, SC.
+Taiber and his team developed a multitude of IT innovation prototypes in the domain of mobile device applications, cloud services and vehicle-to-infrastructure services in collaboration with multiple BMW business units, BMW IT partners and BMW university partners.